TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/ExtendingSiteConfig.rst

 and even for this one not all features are possible, for example the :php:`eval` options are limited.
 The code throws exceptions or just ignores settings it does not support.
 While some of the limits may be relaxed a bit over time, many will be kept.
 The goal is to allow developers to extend the site configuration with a couple of simple things like an input field for a Google API key.
-However it is **not possible to extend with complex TCA** like inline relations, database driven select fields, Flex Form handling and similar.
+However it is **not possible to extend with complex `TCA`:pn:** like inline relations, database driven select fields, Flex Form handling and similar.

 The example below shows the experimental feature adding a field to site in an extensions file